 A culture of curriculum does not arise spontaneously.
 It is an emergent property of a school with intelligent and genuine curriculum-focused leadership.
-Cleaswell Hill School is a learning organisation and we work hard to ensure best practice outcomes.

 Our challenge is to continue to design and deliver appropriate learning for our highly diverse pupil population.